7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 - Protect your eyes: “The main consideration is avoiding direct exposure to the eyes, as the light can be intense,” he says.
 Always wear the goggles that come with your device when treating your face or staying close to the panel.

-- Know your health history: If you take photosensitizing medications (like certain antibiotics, diuretics, or acne drugs) or have a photosensitive condition (like lupus), check with your doctor before starting RLT to make sure it’s safe.
+- Know your health history: If you take photosensitizing medications (such as certain antibiotics, diuretics, or acne drugs) or have a photosensitive condition (e.g., lupus), check with your doctor before starting RLT to make sure it’s safe.

-- Pregnancy and breastfeeding: Research is still limited, so it’s best to talk with your healthcare provider before using RLT during pregnancy or while nursing.
+- Talk to your provider about use during pregnancy and breastfeeding: Research is still limited, so talk with your healthcare provider before using RLT during pregnancy or while nursing.

 Device Types: Which Form Fits Your Goal?